Responsible financing and investment

-Mizuho positions "Environmental and human rights considerations for investment and lending" as one of our key sustainability areas (materiality).
+Mizuho positions "Environmental and human rights considerations for investment and lending" as one of our materiality.
 Additionally, regarding our stance on responsible financing and investment from a risk management perspective, we are addressing issues based on the changes in the external environment and the status of responses by internal management.

 Providing financing or support for raising capital